edgio-docs/edgio-docs/src/guides/v7/develop/rest_api/security.md

 </Callout>

-The following endpoints automate the administration of WAF.
+The following operations automate the administration of WAF.

 | Type            | Description  |
 |-----------------|---|